Welcome to today's edition of the Rush 24-7 podcast.

 This is the story that George Bush in 1980 took an SR-71 or some other form of transportation over to France to meet with Iranian officials holding U.S. hostages and made a promise to them.

-And the charge came out, Gary Sick wrote this book some ten years after that.
+Gary Sick wrote this book some 10 years after that.

-Tom Foley was the speaker of the House.
+Tom Foley was the Speaker of the House.

-I don't understand why this guy has any credibility.
+Other than Gary Sick's book, I don't understand why this guy has any credibility.

-He was all over television, data drive-by's were just lapping it all up in an ongoing effort to discredit uh uh the Reagan years uh from ten years out.
+Dana drive-bys were just lapping it all up in an ongoing effort to discredit the Reagan years from 10 years out.

-This I think it was 1990, something like that.
+I think it was 1990, something like that.

-They're just they're just uh, you know, pedal of the metal.
+They're just pedal of the metal.

-I got the story in the stock.
+I've got the story in the stock.

-Uh here's an AP headline Blacks in U.S. imprisoned at five times the rate of whites.
+Blacks in U.S. imprisoned at five times the rate of whites.

 And this tells us what exactly.